grobe0ba/scripts/README.md

 scripts
 =======

-Collection of some script I find useful
+Collection of some scripts I find useful